Wafelack/orion/DOCS.md

 Syntax: `'(' ('λ' | 'lambda') '(' identifier* ')' expression)`.

-The `lambda` keyword takes one or more arguments, enclosed by parentheses and a body.
+The `lambda` keyword takes zero or more arguments, enclosed by parentheses and a body.

 **Note:** Orion has currying for the lambdas, it means that `(λ (x y) (+ x y))` will be converted into `(λ (x) (λ (y) (+ x y)))`.